heistp/irtt/README.md

 },
 ```

-**Note:** In the `stats` object, a _duration stats_ class of object repeats and will
+**Note:** In the `stats` object, a _duration stats_ class of object repeats and
-not be repeated in the individual descriptions.
-It contains the following attributes:
+will not be repeated in the individual descriptions.
+It contains statistics about
+nanosecond duration values and has the following attributes:
 - `total` the total of the duration values
 - `n` the number of duration values
 - `min` the minimum duration value